- Home

 Under the CSRD, a company will need to include in a dedicated section of its annual report (not in separate sustainability reports) the information necessary to understand the company’s impacts on sustainability matters as well as how sustainability matters affect the company’s own development, performance and position.

-The information that a company is required to provide under the CSRD must include information about the company’s own operations and about its value chain.
+The information that a company is required to provide must include information about the company’s own operations and about its value chain.

-Companies under scope of the CSRD will need to seek limited assurance of the sustainability information disclosed.
+Companies under scope will need to seek limited assurance of the sustainability information disclosed.

 The CSRD amends the existing Non-Financial Reporting Directive (NFRD) and substantially increases reporting requirements.
 Additionally it applies to a drastically larger scope of companies (approx. 50.000 companies in the EU) across all sectors.

-What should a company report under the CSRD?
+What should a company report according to European standards?

-When do I take the first steps to comply with the CSRD?
+When do I take the first steps to comply?

-NFRD-compliant companies already have to be compliant with the CSRD from the 1st of January 2024 onwards and all other large companies in 2025.
+NFRD-compliant companies already have to be compliant with the CSRD from the 1st of January 2024 onwards and all other large companies must comply with the CSRD from the financial year 2025 onwards.
 Therefore, we advise companies to start preparing as soon as possible.

 A first step is to launch a double materiality process, that will determine what ESG related topics are material to the company.
 This step is mandatory for all companies under scope and will form the basis for the other CSRD requirements to respect.